 A - Activism

 Student activism is one of the main reasons we have students’ unions.
 Unions are known for supporting their members when it comes to equal rights and change.
-You may recall students from all over the country, protesting the rise in fees and funding cuts back in 2010.

 B - Bars

 Students’ unions will tend to play a big part in university nightlife.
 A lot of unions run their own bars (or if they don’t, they'll have relationships with local bars and clubs).
 Campus bars tend to serve cheap drinks, food and hold events, so keep an eye out when you get on to campus!

 C - Campaigns